Best anatomy books:

 Martyn Page has many years’ experience contributing to and editing medical reference books, including DK’s Complete Home Medical Guide and the Illustrated Medical Dictionary.

 Gray’s Anatomy is among the longest-published books, featuring 150 uninterrupted years.
 Its original creators were author Dr. Henry Gray and illustrator Dr. Henry Vandyke Carter.
-Their original work took into account that their audience was mostly comprised of surgeons.
+Their initial work took into account that their audience was mostly comprised of surgeons.
 Anatomy is a surprisingly dynamic science, and Gray’s Anatomyreflects a modern understanding from international experts.
 This comes complete with state-of-the-art radiographic, CT, ultrasonic and MR images, many of which were unheard of when the book was first published.

 Gray’s Anatomy includes an expert Consult eBook version with your purchase that you can download on any of your devices.
 The eBook provides further information beyond the book as well as a key to access content that is already included.